fkmiec/tiddlyverse/README.md

   - Each wiki is given a unique path off of the server root.
 For example, the wiki "~MyWiki" will be at `http://<host>:<port>/MyWiki`.
 - A landing page at the server root listing all current wikis
   - A link to each wiki
+  - A link to rename a wiki.
+The rename action prompts you for a new name.
+The new name will affect the path in the URL and the folder name on the server.
+It has no impact on the title used inside the wiki.
   - A link to delete a wiki.
 The delete action is confirmed and the wiki is moved to the "trash" folder on the server.
 At present, there is no automatic deletion by the server, so you would have to delete it manually.
-Eventually, the idea is to hold it for some number of days and then purge.
 - A page for creating a new wiki from a template
   - A template is a TiddlyWiki HTML file with any plugins or content tiddlers that you want to be part of the foundation for a wiki.
 All subsequent tiddlers will be saved individually in the wiki folder on the server.